 When perceptions about my self, my body and my world are well developed, consequential reactions are more likely to be appropriate for each given situation.
 The greater the store of experiences the better developed are the perceptions and motor reactions.
 The more automatic reactions that are stored, the more able the brain is free to consider other things.
 This makes learning in the school situation much easier for children.

-A Perceptual Motor Programme aims to give the child experiences by seeing, hearing, touching and making perceptual judgments and reacting through carefully sequenced activities which children enjoy doing.
+A Perceptual Motor Programme in the IB PYP Early Years aims to give the child experiences by seeing, hearing, touching and making perceptual judgments and reacting through carefully sequenced activities which children enjoy doing.
 These include running, hopping, skipping, jumping, balancing, crawling, climbing, throwing, catching, bowling, spinning sliding etc, using a variety of common and specially designed equipment.

 The perceptions a child should gain can be grouped as: